slab/quill/README.md

 Toolbar will listen to selection changes and will add/remove the 'active' class to the corresponding DOM node.

-Any DOM node with the following classes that is changed (change DOM event, ex. <select>) will trigger the corresponding format change:
+Any DOM node with the following classes that is changed ("change" DOM event, ex. <select>) will trigger the corresponding format change:

 - background - background color
 - color - text color